How to Avoid Jet Lag on Long Flights

 The effects of time zone changes on the body

 The effects of time zone changes can go far beyond Just the sleep-wake cycle.
 Your digestive system, for example, faces a significant challenge.
-The body is trained to take in and process food at certain times.
+The body is trained to take in and process Food at certain times.
 A sudden shift to a different time zone can throw the gastrointestinal system out of balance, often leading to issues like stomach upset or loss of appetite.

 Mental performance is also heavily impacted.
 Brain functions such as memory, decision-making, and reaction time are closely linked to the circadian rhythm.
 The imbalance often leads to cognitive impairments, which can manifest as reduced attention and increased susceptibility to errors.
 These factors are particularly problematic for business travelers or athletes who need to be at their peak performance.